konradszymanski/fruitmashine.Generation.org/README.md

 # fruitmashine.Generation.org

- first homework project Generation.org
+first homework project Generation.org <br>
-// refactor existing code
+// refactor existing code<br>
-// add 'Hold' feature
+// add 'Hold' feature<br>
-// add frequency to hold feature
+// add frequency to hold feature<br>
-// 'one place' variables - e.g:change value in one variable insted of two or more added by me:
+// 'one place' variables - e.g:change value in one variable insted of two or more<br>
+added by me:<br>
-// user can change the bet
+// user can change the bet<br>
-// inform about empty bet
+// inform about empty bet<br>
-// inform about too high bet
+// inform about too high bet<br>